FNNDSC/ChRIS_ultron_backEnd/README.md

 ./postscript.sh
 ```

-The resulting instance uses the default Django development server and therefore is not suitable for production.
+The resulting CUBE instance uses the default Django development server and therefore is not suitable for production.

 ### Production deployment